HadrienGardeur/web-speech-recommended-voices/README.md

 * On desktop, Edge provides the best selection of high quality voices with over 250 pre-loaded voices for a wide range of languages/regions.
 * All of these so-called "natural" voices rely on Machine Learning (ML) and therefore require online access to use them.
-* A small number of those voices are also multi-lingual and seem to be able to detect the language of a sentence and adapt accordingly.
+* A small number of those voices are also multilingual and seem to be able to detect the language of a sentence and adapt accordingly.
 Unfortunately, this doesn't work as well when there's a language switch in the middle of a sentence.
 * On macOS at least, there's a weird bug where Edge only displays 18 natural voices initially, but this extends to 250+ once Web Speech API has been used to output an utterance.
 * On mobile, Edge isn't nearly as interesting:
   * It's completely unusable on Android since it returns an empty list of voices, which makes it impossible to use with Web Speech API.
   * On iOS/iPadOS, all browsers are currently forced to use Safari as their engine, which means that Edge behaves exactly like Safari Mobile.

 ### Firefox